copsTvFan/cops-episode-guide/guide.md

   worse crime, a larceny if he's in fear.
 Mike specializes in victims, he watches and waits for them, preys on them.
 They take him to jail, before it was just petty and loitering, now it's a felony, he'll spend time in jail.
-- (11:01 PM Communication Center) a woman takes a 911 call about a runaway car traveling in circles in the Mirage parking lot.
+- (11:01 PM Communication Center) A woman takes a 911 call about a runaway car traveling in circles in the Mirage parking lot.
 They don't know where the driver is.
 They pull up and someone suggests shooting out the tires.
 Cops say no. It's an old blue car with a white hard top.
 People want to jump in, but